Ohio History Connection: Ohio History Center

+The Ohio State Archaeological and Historical Society was originally headquartered at the Ohio Statehouse but later moved to Ohio State University's Orton Hall in 1894.
+On May 30, 1914, the organization dedicated the Ohio State Archaeological and Historical Society Building, a large museum building by Orton Hall.
+The society stayed at the building until 1970, when the facility became part of OSU and was renamed Sullivant Hall.
+The archives moved to the Old Governor's Mansion on Broad Street.
+In 1965, voters approved a bond for a new structure to be built at 800 E. 17th Avenue, next to the Ohio State Fairgrounds.
+W. Byron Ireland designed a Brutalist building with post-tensioned concrete structures, allowing for a cantilevered design.
+The building remains mostly as built, including its exterior use of silo tiles made in Ohio.
+This building is the Ohio History Center, the current headquarters of Ohio History Connection.

-The Ohio History Connection operates dozens of state historic sites across Ohio.
-Its headquarters is the 250,000-square-foot (23,000 m2) Ohio History Center in Columbus, Ohio, a Brutalist concrete structure.
-Extensive exhibits cover Ohio's history from the Ice Age to the present.
+The 250,000-square-foot (23,000 m2) Ohio History Center in Columbus, Ohio, houses extensive exhibits covering Ohio's history from the Ice Age to the present.
 The Center includes state archives and library spaces, a gift shop, and administrative and educational facilities.
 The 1989 Smithsonian Guide to Historic America described the center as "probably the finest museum in America devoted to pre-European history."

-The society's first permanent home was in Sullivant Hall on the Ohio State University campus.
-The society operated a museum and library there.
-Later, the archives moved to the Old Governor's Mansion on Broad Street.
-In 1965, voters approved a bond for a new structure to be built.
-W. Byron Ireland designed a Brutalist building with post-tensioned concrete structures, allowing for a cantilevered design.
-The building remains mostly as built, including its exterior use of silo tiles made in Ohio.

 Ohio Village

+Ohio Village is temporarily closed and undergoing renovations.
+It is set to reopen in July of 2026.

-Ohio Village, a reconstructed 1890s-era town, is a living museum area of the Ohio History Center campus.
+Constructed as an 1890s-era town, Ohio Village, is the living museum area of the Ohio History Center campus.
 In 2002, budget cuts forced the Ohio Village to close except for special events, school and tour groups.
 In the summer of 2012, it reopened to the public, relying on volunteers instead of paid staffing, who purchase their own costumes and dedicate at least 16 hours of work per season.
 The Ohio Village attempts to "animate history" in the sense of taking what is perceived as one-dimensional and converting it into three dimensions, with the volunteers portraying characters that represent people who truly existed during the mid-to-late 19th century.
 It is open to the public from Memorial Day weekend through Labor Day weekend and for special events such as All Hallows Eve and Dickens of a Christmas.

-The village houses home games for the Ohio Village Muffins, a vintage base ball club formed in 1981 that competes each year against other vintage teams from Ohio and around the country.
+The village hosts home games for the Ohio Village Muffins, a vintage base ball club formed in 1981 that competes against other vintage teams from Ohio and around the country.
 The team's name is derived from the phrase muff, a term often used during the era to refer to an "error".
 A team's third string was typically labeled the "muffin nine".
 The Ohio Village Muffins promote the preservation of the game as it was played in 1860, using underhanded pitching, foregoing the use of gloves, and wearing uniforms that match the time period.
 Ohio Village also hosts a women's team called The Diamonds.
 A league for women, as teams formed at colleges across the country, began in 1866.